ogs1492/CSE-110/index.md

 ```

 ## Interests
 I like reading.
 I haven't had much time to read but at this moment I have read 129 books.
 I'm not sure if it is a lot.
 I know this number will be impressive to people who don't read books, but I know for avid readers this may be a bit low.
 My favorite book is _The Final Empire_ by Brandon Sanderson.
-I wich I had something a bit more intersting to have as my favorite, but that is something I am aiming to fix.
+I which I had something a bit more interesting to have as my favorite, but that is something I am aiming to fix.

-I have also recently gotten myself into the world of film sobbery last year.
+I have also recently gotten myself into the world of film snobbery last year.
 I haven't gotten to the point where I can only enjoy absurdist Romanian movies from the 50s (but I'll probably get there).
 Here are my top favorite (not what I think are the objective best) 10 movies:
 1. Inception
 2. Fantasitc Mr. Fox
 3. Whiplash